FrancoLiberali/cql/README.md

 ```
 badaas
+├ commands             ⇨ Contains all the CLI commands.
+├ configuration        ⇨ Contains configuration holders.
 ├ controllers          ⇨ Contains all the web controllers.
 ├ features             ⇨ Contains all the e2e tests.
 ├ resources            ⇨ Contains all the applications resources, like constants or other.
 ├ router               ⇨ Contains the route definitions for application.
+├ scripts              ⇨ Contains shell scripts, the Docker files and docker-compose files for e2e test.
 ```

 ### E2E testing